 - Advocate for the rights and wellbeing of migrant women

 - Engage with women in the community to support and strengthen each other

 A key feature of the PACE model is that it can be tailored to the specific needs of individual women and groups.
-As a result, the core building blocks of PACE (‘Participate’, ‘Advocate’, ‘Communicate’ and ‘Engage’) continue to be refined through evaluation and continuing engagement with immigrant and refugee women, community leaders and stakeholders.
+The core building blocks of PACE (Participate, Advocate, Communicate and Engage) can be applied in every context, to build the capacity of migrant and refugee women, community leaders and stakeholders.